aaronzhuclover/Miscellaneous-DS-Projects/README.md

 <br>

 <li>
-“04_bayesian_simulation” and "05_gibbs_sampling" demonstrate how I used FGLS to solve solve heteroskedasticity issue and successful draw 10,000 posterior parameters algorithms, including EM algorithm, MCMC and Gibbs sampling
+“04_bayesian_simulation” and "05_gibbs_sampling" demonstrate how I used FGLS to solve solve heteroskedasticity issue and successfully draw 10,000 posterior parameters using algorithms, including EM algorithm, MCMC and Gibbs sampling
 </li>
 <br>